Pausanias Analysis

 English Translation

-Beside the sons of Alkainetos stand Gnathon, from Dipaia in the territory of Mainalos, and Lykinos, an Elean; these two also achieved victories at Olympia in boys' boxing contests.
+Beside the sons of Alcainetos stand Gnathon, from Dipaia in the territory of Maenalus, and Lycinos, an Elean; these two also achieved victories at Olympia in boys' boxing contests.
 An epigram composed about Gnathon says that he was particularly young when he won his victory.
 The statue of Gnathon is the work of Kallikles of Megara.

 Proper Nouns